tripal/tripal/docs/user_guide/custom_tables.rst

 .. image:: ./custom_tables.1.png

 This page contains a link to add a new custom table (at the top), a search interface to find tables by name, and a listing of existing tables.
 You can use this interface to add, edit and remove custom tables.
-By defaault, several custom tables have been created automatically by Tripal modules.
+By default, several custom tables have been created automatically by Tripal modules.
 These tables hold data managed by the modules.
 Also, tables used as materialized views appear in this list as well.
-They are identified with thee `Is Mview` column.
+They are identified with the `Is Mview` column.

 .. warning::